A definition of panentheism as it is used in psychology by Roberto Assagioli

 From the article: Psychosynthesis and Evolutionary Panentheism

 It is important to distinguish Panentheism from “Pantheism”.
 According to Pantheism there is no difference between God and nature, whereas pan-en-theism adds the One (God, Brahman, Spirit) who permeates and transcends the universe.
 The One is both transcendent and immanent in creation.
 The One is in everything, but is greater than the created universe.
+We can also differentiate it from theism, where God creates the universe and transcends it. (see illustration).

 It is through evolution and thus humanity that God’s inherent potentials are made manifest.
 According to this theory the human soul and all other beings emanate from God or “Pleroma,” or psychologically from the Self.
 The word “emanation” comes from “emanare”, which means “flow from” God’s abundance or density.
 All creatures thus emanates from the same divine source down through various (inner) levels of consciousness to the physical world, where humanity forget its divine source or origins.
 It is the unconscious/subconscious yearning to return to source, which, according to this theory, is the driving force of evolution.
 Hence the purpose of human existence is to awaken to our divine potential that we are here to manifest.
 That the One is immanent in nature and man does not imply that perfection, perfected love, is a reality.
 The One is present as life and as divine potential that is hidden and we are here to unfold it.